cvetojevichbojan/Icarion/README.md

 ## Samples

-Take a look at working samples in the following folders ktor-sample, android-sample (TODO), desktop-sample (TODO).
+Take a look at working samples in the following folders ktor-sample, android-sample, desktop-sample (TODO).

 ## Summary